octoprobe/testbed_showcase/docs/introduction/20_flightlevel_testenv.rst

 Tests always run against a specific `testbed`.
 See: :doc:`/testbed_showcase/index`.

-This secion is about specifying such a testbed.
+This secion is about specifying such a testbed_showcase.

 Specification of the testbed
 ---------------------------------------------------------------

 .. rubric:: Supported **FUTS**

-File: src/testbed/constants.py
+File: src/testbed_showcase/constants.py

 .. code-block:: python
    :linenos: